The Russian Choral Heritage Foundation

 To bring the project to a successful completion and to maintain it, your support is needed.
 There are costs associated with scanning and adding material to the OSMRL, as well as monthly hosting and technical support fees.

-To ensure the ongoing maintenance of the OSMRL, the Russian Choral Heritage Foundation has undertaken the establishment of an endowment fund income from which will be used to cover maintenance and technical support costs over an extended period of time.
-Donations made to the Russian Choral Heritage Foundation are fully tax-deductible under the provisions of Section 501(c)(3).
+To ensure the ongoing maintenance of the OSMRL, the Orthodox Choral Heritage Foundation has undertaken the establishment of an endowment fund income from which will be used to cover maintenance and technical support costs over an extended period of time.
+Donations made to the Orthodox Choral Heritage Foundation are fully tax-deductible under the provisions of Section 501(c)(3).
 The organization’s Employer Identification Number (EIN) is 83-1444995.

-• $250 – Pays for one month of web hosting
+• $50 – Pays for two hours of cataloging work or one month of web hosting

-• $500 – Pays for one month of web hosting and tech support
+• $100 – Pays for five hours of data verification and management or one month of web hosting and tech support

-• $1,000 – Pays for two months of web hosting and tech support
+• $250 – Pays for ten hours of scanning and indexing

-This button is linked to our PayPal account.
+This button is linked to our PayPal account (You may make a donation using your credit card).

 Contact